cryptpad/documentation/user_guide/collaboration.rst

       - On a specific date
       - After X times

-To edit events, drag them to the new date/time or ``Click`` to open the detailed edit view.
+To edit events, drag them to the new date/time or click to open the detailed edit view.

 Toolbar
 ~~~~~~~